A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Heidelberg for Food, Couples, Backpackers, and Families

 Backpackers and budget travelers should spend more time in Heidelberg than Inner Hebrides if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Heidelberg.

-With food around the tranquil islands of Inner Hebrides, there's plenty to do.
+With food around the stunning islands of Inner Hebrides, there's plenty to do.
 Anyone can find something fun to do here.
 Make sure you spend some time hiking while you're in the area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 In Heidelberg, you'll find nightlife and food.
 Visiting the old town is also a must.
 So, one day is just the right amount of time to spend here.